kutayyegul/assignment/README.md

 # Python Automation and Robot Framework

-This project consist of 2 seperate automation types.
-One of them, python binding selenium, other one is Robot Framework.
-Both automation suites tests UI and API cases.
+This project consists of 2 separate automation types.
+One of them, python binding selenium, another one is Robot Framework.
+Both automation suites test UI and API cases.

 Selenium Bindings test suites are under Test Folder.
 Robot Framework Suites are under RobotTests Folder.